roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Migrate cluster configurations.md

 2. In the left-side navigation pane, click **Database Connection**.
 On the **Instance Connection** tab, you can obtain the value of the Internal Endpoint parameter, which is the endpoint of the RDS instance for VPCs.

 3. Log on to the [ECS console](https://ecs.console.aliyun.com/).
-Then, follow the instructions to check whether the ECS instance can connect to the RDS instance over the VPC, as shown in the following figure.
+Then, follow the instructions to check whether the ECS instance can connect to the RDS instance over the VPC.

     -   If the ECS instances can access the RDS instance, go to the next step.
     -   If the ECS instances cannot access the RDS instance, the possible reasons include:

         -   The IP addresses of the ECS instances failed to be added to the whitelist of the RDS instance.
 The IP addresses of the ECS instances in the created Kubernetes cluster failed to be added to the whitelist of the RDS instance.
 Log on to the [RDS console](https://rdsnew.console.aliyun.com), choose **RDS Instance** \> **Data Security**, and add the IP addresses of the ECS instances to the RDS whitelist again.
-For more information, see [Configure a whitelist for an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Quick start/Configure a whitelist for an ApsaraDB RDS for PostgreSQL instance.md).
+For more information, see [Configure an IP address whitelist for an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Quick start/Set the whitelist/Configure an IP address whitelist for an ApsaraDB RDS for PostgreSQL instance.md).
         -   If the issue still exists, see [What do I do if I cannot connect an ECS instance to an ApsaraDB for RDS instance?](/intl.en-US/FAQs/Connections and Networks/Resolve the issue that you cannot connect to an RDS instance.md).
         After you troubleshoot and fix the connection issue, log on to the [ECS console](https://ecs.console.aliyun.com/) again.
 Make sure that the ECS instances can access the RDS instance.
 Then, go to the next step.